telerik/teststudio-docs/docs/features/data-driven-testing/manage-external-data-source.md

 ---
 # Manage an External Data Source

+> When adding an external data file to your project, a copy of that file is placed in your project's Data folder.
+This is from where the file is accessed and any changes should be made to the file in this location.

+The default path in Windows 7 is:

+- **C:\Users\User\Documents\Test Studio Projects\Project Name\Data**

 When Test Studio add a data source, it actually makes a copy of the file in the **Project\Data folder**.
 You can directly edit it in that folder or you can easily manage it in Test Studio.

 1. Click **Manage** button to open the data source manage dialog.